Skip to content

 ChatGPT

-ChatGPT enterprise version is available to NIH scientists.
+ChatGPT is developed by Open AI.
+The enterprise version is available to NIH scientists.
 To start using this tool, goto https://go.hhs.gov/chatgpt.
 See https://tech.hhs.gov/protected/hhsai/chatgpt to learn more.
 It is important to point out ChatGPT should not be used for the following.

 • Sensitive Personally Identifiable Information (sPII)